ddev/ddev/docs/content/users/quickstart.md

     ddev launch /install.php
     ```

     Drupal 7 doesn’t know how to redirect from the front page to `/install.php` if the database is not set up but the settings files *are* set up, so launching with `/install.php` gets you started with an installation.
-You can also `drush site-install`, then `ddev exec drush site-install --yes`.
+You can also run `drush site-install`, then `ddev exec drush site-install --yes`.

     See [Importing a Database](#importing-a-database).